krenalis/krenalis/doc/src/exporting.md

 ### Ordering

-When exporting users to a file, the order of the users is indicated through an action setting, where you can choose a property to sort users by.
+When exporting users to a file, the order of the users is indicated through an action setting, where you can choose a property path to sort users by.

-This property, which can also be an Object property, must have one of these types:
+This property must have one of these types:

 * `Int(n)`
 * `UInt(n)`